nkdAgility/azure-devops-migration-tools/docs/usage/nuget-library.md

-# Using the API
+# Using the Nuget Package

 The VSTS Bulk Data Editor tool has a public API that is available on Nuget as a package to download.
 This is for advanced users that want to configure more complicated patterns or even create their own FieldMaps and Processors.

 ## Getting Started

-In order to use these tool you can create a new application in Visual Studio and add a reference to the [Nuget Package]() that is available.
+In order to use these tool you can create a new application in Visual Studio and add a reference to the [Nuget Package](https://www.nuget.org/packages/VSTS.DataBulkEditor.Engine/) that is available.
 If you want a simple bulk update of your code then try:

 ```csharp
 MigrationEngine engine = new MigrationEngine();